-Bring the 3 point down until the front bottom edge of the Shadow Blade is approximately 7 -9" off the ground.
+Bring the 3 point down until the front bottom

+-9" off the ground.

 Make sure that the lower 3-point arms are as close to level or slightly raised as possible (Figure B).
 It may be necessary to relocate the arms to a higher hole position on the Shadow Blade to achieve optimum towing.
 (If the 3 point arms are pitched downward too much, the weight of the snow being towed will raise the implement leaving snow behind.)